 III.
 Choose one of the events taking place in Romania, to add value to your vacation

 - The ‘George Enescu’ Festival is a Romanian music event with international prestige, which started in 1958, in memory of the great Romanian composer and virtuoso violinist, George Enescu.
-Along the years, a number of prestigious orchestras and musicians in the world have played in this festival.
-The edition of 2017, as the XXIIIrd edition, will take place during September 2nd – September 24th, in Bucharest.
+Along the years, a number of prestigious orchestras and musicians in the world have played in this bi-annual festival.

 - Various music festivals taking place in Bucharest, Sibiu, Cluj-Napoca, such as: Transilvania Jazz Festival, Untold Festival, Summer Well Festival, Sibiu Jazz Festival, and events promoting local designers, arts and culinary events.